LucieHx/Sequence-coverager/README.md

 # Sequence-coverager

-Application for highlighting protein sequence (using uniprot id) based on peptides.txt (given from MaxQuant proteomics program).
+Application for highlighting peptides in protein sequence.